ArifulhasanAdil/Softwaredevelopment-project/README.md

-I am adil
+Adil
-c223112
+(c223112).
-Software development lab report and tasks.
+All about Software development lab report and tasks.